-In a comment to my post, a jumble of thoughts, Pam said:
+In a comment to an earlier post, Pam said:

 Tough question that I’m not sure I can answer in a morning blog.
 More like a book is needed — along with a great deal of study — to do an adequate job.
 You see, embracing trials and praying God’s deliverance are both true.
 As believers we need to be discerning.
 Through my years as a Christian, I have heard the prosperity gospel preached and I have heard teachings on walking in divine health and a host of other things.
 Christian maturity teaches us to test what we hear with the Word of God.
 The whole Word.
 We should not take one verse and make a doctrine out of it.
 We do so at our peril.